 Good refractors and Maksutov-Cassegrains are both reputed for high-resolution views with no diffraction spikes or fuzzy focus at high magnifications to worry about.
 This makes them ideal for viewing the Moon and planets, as well as splitting double stars.
 However, they are, of course, completely different in optical design and general usage.

 Many refractors are optimized for wide-field viewing and deep-sky astrophotography, especially fast ED doublets.
 The best refractors for planetary and double star viewing tend to be slow f/ratio apochromats and achromats with optical configurations designed more for visual use than astrophotography.
-A fast achromat or imaging-oriented apochromat may have chromatic aberration at levels that make high-power viewing completely worthless and display poor resolution and clarity.
+In contrast, a fast achromat or imaging-oriented apochromat may have chromatic aberration at levels that make high-power viewing completely worthless and display poor resolution and clarity.

 Maksutov-Cassegrains are almost always extremely slow in focal ratio, usually between f/12 and f/16.
 They are shorter than the most compact fast f/ratio apochromats but have no chromatic aberration due to their optical design.
 Unlike most other telescopes that use mirrors, Maksutov-Cassegrains hardly ever need collimation, and they are usually made to extremely high standards of quality.
 However, their long focal ratios and typically 1.25”-only eyepiece compatibility limit their field of view to the point that deep-sky viewing is not usually very good, with only small and bright targets being of much interest.